noprompt/meander/README.md

 Pattern substitution can be thought of as the inverse to pattern matching.
 While pattern matching binds values by deconstructing an object, pattern substitution uses existing bindings to _construct_ an object.

-The `substitute` operator is available from the `meander.substitute.gamma` namespace and utilizes the same syntax as `match` and `search` (with a few exceptions).
+The `substitute` operator is available from the `meander.substitute.delta` namespace and utilizes the same syntax as `match` and `search` (with a few exceptions).
 On it's own it is unlikely to be of much use, however, it is a necessary part of building syntactic _rewrite rules_.

 Because rewriting is a central theme it's worthwhile to understand substitution semantics.